 Roll Arch-Villain

 1 The Dungeon Master

 2 The Thought Lord Cult

 3 The Liche King

-4 Make up your own!
+4 Alpha Villain

 If you've played this game a few times, you can try two villains at once.

 The arch villain takes its turn before any monster groups each season.
 No new monster groups enter the world once the Age of Villainy has begun (optional rule: they do!).